 A livestock programming approach that shifts from area-wide, generic delivery of interventions towards a more distinctive poverty-focused approach would need to recognize that the primary objective of poorer herders is often financial/herd growth (not livestock sales).
 Therefore, a focused approach would aim to assist this growth by maximizing production and avoiding preventable losses specifically for poorer households.
-This might involve:

-- Ensuring access to productive rangeland for poorer herders, especially dry season access; - Targeted livestock feed support e.g. fodder vouchers; - Limiting the impacts of disease on production and survival - ensuring the accessibility, availability, affordability, and quality of primary veterinary services; - Limiting excess mortality due to drought; using drought cycle management and interventions under the Livestock Emergency Guidelines and Standards; - Preventing losses due to raiding; continuing to support peace building and conflict management.

-There might also a role for selected restocking or linking restocking to social protection.
-This option is discussed below.
+This might involve: ensuring access to productive rangeland for poorer herders, especially dry season access; targeted livestock feed support e.g. fodder vouchers; limiting the impacts of disease on production and survival - ensuring the accessibility, availability, affordability and quality of primary veterinary services; limiting excess mortality due drought; using drought cycle management and interventions under the Livestock Emergency Guidelines and Standards; preventing losses due to raiding; continuing to support peace building and conflict management.
+There might also a role for selected restocking, or linking restocking to social protection.